jiasong18/Ant-Media-Server-Wiki/Open-Broadcaster-Software-Publishing.md

 ### Troubleshooting

-If you want to stream smoothly, you need to check some parameters in OBS Settings.
-These parameters tell you for your errors.
+If you have have problems with stream quality, you should check the following indicators in OBS.

 **Stream Health**

 Stream health parameters are located at the bottom right.
-You need to check `Dropped Frames`, `CPU` and `Stream health color`.
+There are 3 stream health parameters: `Dropped Frames`, `CPU` and `Stream health color`.

-* **Dropped Frames**: This parameter should 0.
-If you have an issue with Dropped Frames, you can decrease your FPS or Bitrate parameters.
-Default parameter: `0 (0.0%)`
+* **Dropped Frames**: This value should be 0.
+If it is increasing, you may decrease your FPS or Bitrate parameters in OBS settings.
-* **CPU**: CPU parameter is important for streaming.
-We recommend that it not exceed 70%.
+* **CPU**: CPU value is important for streaming quality.
+We recommend that it shouldn't exceed 70%.
-* **Stream health color**: This color should green.
-If this color is not green, you can realize something wrong in settings.
-Default parameter: `Green`
+* **Stream health color**: This color should be green.
+If it has a color between yellow and red you may have problems in your stream quality.
 ![OBS Stream Health](images/obs-broadcast-health.png)

-**OBS Encoding Overloaded**
+**OBS Encoding Overloaded Warning**

-It means your settings are too high for your PC to handle.
-Different hardware and software combinations result in different thresholds for "how high" you can go.
-You can drop their resolution, bitrate, and use some of the fastest presets.
+This warning appears in bottom left when your settings are too high for your PC to handle.
+Because OBS makes transcoding and this consumes CPU power.
+According to the hardware and software combinations, stream parameters are limited.
+If your PC cannot handle the stream with parameters you set, this warning appears.
+You may drop the resolution, bitrate, or change encoder preset value to one with high speed and low quality.

 > Quick Link: [OBS Encoding Overloaded](https://obsproject.com/wiki/General-Performance-and-Encoding-Issues)

 ![OBS Encoding Overloaded Error](images/obs-encoding-overloaded.png)

-**Recorded VOD Files Stream**
+**Recorded VoD Files Stream**

-If you want to stream your VOD files, please consider your VOD encoder settings as below:
+If you want to stream your VoD files, please consider your VoD encoder settings as below:

 * **Profile**: `Baseline`
 * **Tune**: `Zerolatency`

-You can change your VOD encoder settings as below FFmpeg command:
+You can change your VoD encoder settings as below:

 `ffmpeg -i input.mp4 -profile baseline -tune zerolatency output.mp4`